-- 1. Sponsor.
-The California Assessors' Association is sponsoring this bill. - 2.
+- 1. Author's Statement.
+AB 2013 would provide much needed tax relief to property owners who have lost their home or business in a natural disaster.
+Those who wish to rebuild on the same parcel of land would receive the same tax relief that is currently allowed to those who relocate elsewhere in the county.
+AB 2013 will amend existing law to define "substantially equivalent" to establish a bright line test for the portion of real property that is a "reconstructed improvement" of properties destroyed by a natural disaster.
+This creates a safe harbor for reconstructed improvements within 120 percent of value.
+Anything over 120 percent of value of the destroyed property would be assessable as new construction. - 2.
 Summary of Amendments.
+The August 7, 2020 amendment clarifies the proposed definition of "disaster" in section 70.5(c)(3) for property damaged or destroyed by misfortune or calamity, as proclaimed by the Governor.
 The May 11, 2020 amendment (1) eliminates the proposed definition of "substantially equivalent" in section 70(c) for property damaged or destroyed by misfortune or calamity, and (2) adds a separate new construction exclusion for comparable property reconstructed on the site of property that was substantially damaged or destroyed in a Governor-proclaimed disaster. - 3.
 Governor's Proclamation of State of Emergency or State of Disaster.
 This bill provides that its provisions apply to property that is substantially damaged or destroyed by a disaster, "as declared by the Governor."
 However, under the Government Code, governors issue proclamations of state of emergency for conditions of disaster or extreme peril.
-The text of the proclamation itself may or may not refer to the existence of conditions of disaster."
+The text of the proclamation itself may or may not refer to the existence of conditions of disaster.
 Nonetheless, the governor does not "declare" a disaster.
 The governor proclaims a "state of emergency."
 In place of "as declared by the Governor," the author may want to consider that this phrase instead read "as proclaimed by the Governor to be in a state of emergency or disaster" in subdivisions (a) and (c)(3), to be consistent with the Government Code and the governors' actions. - 4.
 New Construction Exclusion.
 Even though this bill characterizes this relief as a base year value transfer, it is essentially a new construction exclusion.
 Relief will apply as long as the comparable reconstructed improvement is located on the same site as the damaged or destroyed improvement.
 Under this bill, a property owner is not limited to using the same footprint as the damaged or destroyed improvement. - 5.
 Comparable.
-This bill provides that a reconstructed improvement is comparable if the reconstructed improvement is used or intended to be used in the same manner and does not exceed 120 percent of full cash value of the improvement, determined just before the damage or destruction.
-The physical size or square footage of the structure is not an issue. - Issues have previously arisen where homeowners who had their property destroyed by fire have rebuilt homes that are larger in size than the destroyed home.
+This bill provides that a reconstructed improvement is comparable if the reconstructed improvement is used or intended to be used in the same manner as the original improvement and does not exceed 120 percent of full cash value of the improvement, determined just before the damage or destruction.
+The physical size or square footage of the structure is not an issue.

+Issues have previously arisen where homeowners who had their property destroyed by fire have rebuilt homes that are larger in size than the destroyed home.
 Under current law, the additional square footage must be reassessed to current market value as of the date of completion of construction.
 Under this bill, a structure that is larger in size may be considered comparable if its full cash value is within 120 percent of the value of the damaged or destroyed structure.
 Partial relief is available if the reconstructed improvement exceeds 120 percent of value.